Sunnybhavsar-coder/delta/README.md

 # delta
-this is a demo Git &amp; Github class
+this is a demo Git &amp; Github class.